allanNAIT/allanNAIT.github.io/dmit1508/topics/stored-procedures.md

 ```

 ## <a ID="errors">Raising Errors</a>
-`RaisError` lets us send error messages back to the user.
+`RAISERROR` lets us send error messages back to the user.

 In this class we will always use a severity of `16` and a state of `1`.